WilmerLab/wilmerlab.github.io/_pages/people.md

     **Christian is interested in using MOFs to develop electronic noses.**
     He is a 4th year chemical engineering student at the University of Pittsburgh."
 alumni:
+  - image_path: /assets/img/people/XinProfilePic.png
+    alt: "Xin Wei"
+    title: "Xin Wei"
+    excerpt: "*Graduate Student*<br>
+    **Xin is interested in MOFs for gas storage and separations.**
+    Xin was co-advised by Dr. Karl Johnson, and worked on gas storage and separation using MOFs.
+Xin's work included studying MOFs for gas sensing applications."
   - image_path: /assets/img/people/JackCookeProfilePic.png
     alt: "Jack Cooke"
     title: "Jack Cooke"